KSP-RO/RP-1/CONTRIBUTING.md

 This Code of Conduct is distributed under a Creative Commons Attribution-ShareAlike license.

-The RP-0 Code of Conducted is based upon the [Citizen Code of Conduct](http://citizencodeofconduct.org/), Revision 2.0.
+The RP-0 Code of Conduct is based upon the [Citizen Code of Conduct](http://citizencodeofconduct.org/), Revision 2.0.